 Meet Dr. Sara Guilcher

 Dr. Sara Guilcher (BSc, MSc, MScPT, PhD) is the Principal Investigator and Scientific Director of the Guilcher Lab.
 Sara is an Assistant Professor at the Leslie Dan Faculty of Pharmacy, University of Toronto.
-She holds graduate appointments at the Graduate Department of Pharmaceutical Sciences, Rehabilitation Sciences Institute, and the Institute for Health Policy, Management and Evaluation.
-Sara also has scientific appointments at ICES (ICES@UofT), the Centre for Urban Health Solutions, Li Ka Shing Knowledge Institute, St. Michael’s Hospital, and West Park Healthcare Centre.
+She holds graduate appointments at the Graduate Department of Pharmaceutical Sciences, Rehabilitation Sciences Institute, and the Institute of Health Policy, Management and Evaluation.
+Sara also has scientific appointments at ICES (ICES@UofT), the MAP Centre for Urban Health Solutions, Li Ka Shing Knowledge Institute, St. Michael’s Hospital, and West Park Healthcare Centre.

 Sara has a MSc in Physical Therapy from the University of Toronto (2001-2003), MSc in Psychology (Clinical) from Western University (2004-2006) and PhD in Clinical Epidemiology - Institute of Health Policy, Management and Evaluation from the University of Toronto (2006-2012).
 During her doctoral training, Dr. Guilcher completed two collaborative programs: (1) Ontario Training Collaborative Program in Health Services and Policy Research and (2) Collaborative Program in Women’s Health.
 Following Sara’s doctoral training, she completed two post-doctoral fellowships.
 The first post-doctoral fellowship (2012-2014) was funded by the Canadian Institutes for Health Research Strategic Training Initiative in Health Research Training Action For Health Equity Interventions (ACHIEVE) program at the Centre for Urban Health Solutions, St. Michael’s Hospital, Toronto, Ontario.
 Sara’s second fellowship was funded by the Health System Performance Research Network (2015), where Sara currently remains as a co-investigator.